-Wouldn’t it be convenient if you could send automatic emails?
+But wouldn’t it be convenient if you could send automatic emails?

 I think yes!

 Then both you and your subscribers would be happy.
-Am I right?

 Newsletter email marketing is important for keeping your readers engaged with your blog.
 It’s still one of the best ways to get returning traffic.
 Preferably, you want to send newsletter updates frequently so that your readers will come back every time you have new blog posts.